kevindrmo/kldr-project/README.md

 ├── 📄 .gitignore               # Specifies files and folders for Git to ignore ├── 📄 README.md                # This project documentation file
 ├── 📄 requirements.txt         # List of Python libraries required for the project
-├── 📄 test.ipynb               # A Jupyter notebook for testing and experimentation
-└── 📄 test.txt                 # A simple text file for notes or tests

 ```